shopsys/monorepo-tools/docs/introduction/monorepo.md

 ## Troubleshooting
 * Package is functional in monorepo but broken outside of monorepo - ensure that every parameter required by package is available even outside the monorepo

-* Command `cp app/config/domains_urls.yml.dist app/config/domains_urls.yml` results in failure - during the development
-in monorepo, Shopsys Framework is placed in the directory `project-base/`.
-The correct form of this command during the development in monorepo is `cp project-base/app/config/domains_urls.yml.dist project-base/app/config/domains_urls.yml`